keeganridgley107/pyChatbot/README.md

 A wee chatbot inspired by my dog Nori.

-It is based on a simple neural network.
+It's based on a simple neural network.

 It uses tensorflow, tflearn, nltk and numpy.